- NEW LOWER PRICESWe comply with the new Legal Aid guidelines

 - DNA TESTING OVERVIEWDNA testing overview

 - COURT DIRECTEDDNA testing for UK Courts of Law

 - FOR IMMIGRATIONTo support UK passport or Visa applications

 - YOUR QUESTIONS ON DRUGSFrequently asked questions

-In response to the requirements of our customers we also deliver the same level of scientific rigour, chain of custody management and industry leading customer service with ourcomprehensive family law drug & alcohol testing service.
-Our laboratory is accredited by the United Kingdom Accreditation Service (UKAS) to the International Standard ISO/ IEC 17025:2005 to test for a wide and expanding range of drugs in hair.
+We deliver the same level of scientific rigour, chain of custody management and industry leading customer service with our comprehensive family law drug & alcohol testing service.

-The legal practitioner now needs to fulfill many roles.
-Working with a reliable, experienced & ethical DNA testing service is key.
+Working with a reliable, experienced & ethical DNA testing service is an important step.

 Select one of the options below.